liuyehcf/BlogSource/_posts/vim.md

 * `<c-u>`: Move up by half a screen.
 * `<c-e>`: Scroll the screen down by one line.
 * `<c-y>`: Scroll the screen up by one line.
-* `zz`: Center the current line in the middle of the screen.
+* `zz`: Put the current line in the middle of the screen.
+* `zt`: Put the current line in the top of the screen.
+* `zb`: Put the current line in the bottom of the screen.

 **Paragraph and Section Movement:**